Walmart massacre in Texas investigated by authorities as domestic terrorism

 He had previously said on Twitter that the El Paso massacre was “an act of cowardice.”

-Police said the suspect opened fire with a rifle on shoppers, many of them bargain-hunting for back-to-school supplies, then surrendered to officers who confronted him outside the store.
+Police said the El Paso shooting suspect opened fire with a rifle on shoppers, many of them bargain-hunting for back-to-school supplies, then surrendered to officers who confronted him outside the store.

 A police spokesman said on Sunday that the names of the victims would only be released when relatives had been informed, and he said he had no estimate for how long that would take.